DanEscher98/Escritos/Templates/DiaryNotes/README.md

 This template aims to agile the process of take daily notes, personal diary, etc. All the entries are intended to be written in `Markdown`, the LaTeX template is completely automated through a `Makefile`.
+Also a *Contents Table* is generated.

 Almost all basic `Markdown` syntax features (code blocks, citations, pipe tables, footnotes, etc.) are supported.
 I suggest the